 Pentwater is a decidedly white-collar village, with fully 89.80% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pentwater is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Pentwater who work in sales jobs (25.49%), management occupations (15.29%), and teaching (14.90%).

-Pentwater is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Pentwater doesn't have a public transportation system that people use for their commute.

 The per capita income in Pentwater in 2022 was $40,102, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $160,408 for a family of four.
 However, Pentwater contains both very wealthy and poor people as well.